InbaIniyan/Healthcare/Thyroid Cancer/README.md

 - **Feature Engineering:** Experiment with feature selection and engineering techniques to identify the most informative features for the model.

-- **Different Architectures:** Explore various neural network architectures, such as convolutional neural networks (CNNs) or recurrent neural networks (RNNs), to assess their
+- **Different Architectures:** Explore various neural network architectures, such as convolutional neural networks (CNNs) or recurrent neural networks (RNNs), to assess their suitability for breast cancer diagnosis prediction.
+Experimenting with alternative architectures can lead to improved model performance and provide valuable insights into the data's characteristics.